-As a means to measure an organisation's current performance and also motivate them to further upgrade their standards, a 3-Star rating system was introduced:

-It indicates the complete

-establishment of the Energy
+As a means to measure an organisation's current performance and also motivate them to further upgrade their standards, a 3-Star rating system was introduced: 2-STAR Requires that the organisation not only has an established EnMS but also proven savings from at least 5% energy reduction compared to the baseline.
+Requires that the EnMS is 1-STAR fully embedded into the organisational culture and Equivalent to ISO 50001, integrated with other with additional criteria. systems; and that the It indicates the complete organisation has achieved establishment of the Energy energy savings for three Management System consecutive years.

-Management System

 (EnMS).

-3-STAR

-Requires that the EnMS is fully embedded into the organisational culture and integrated with other systems; and that the organisation has achieved energy savings for three consecutive years.